SvetozarP/CPlusPlusSoftUni/README.md

    - `02FirstStepsInCodingEx/firstStepsInCodingEx.sln` for additional practice exercises
    - `03ConditionalStatementsLab/conditionalStatementsLab.sln` for conditional statements exercises
    - `04ConditionalStatementsExercise/ConditionalStatementsExercise.sln` for advanced conditional statements exercises
+   - `05ConditionalStatementsAdvanced/05ConditionalStatementsAdvanced.sln` for advanced conditional statements with switch statements
 2. Select the project you want to run
 3. Build and run the project (F5 or Ctrl+F5)